What Is the Venture

 Sharanya works at Biogen, developing the translational capabilities of genome editing platforms to treat rare neuromuscular diseases.
 Previously, she was a researcher at Harvard Medical School & MIT CSAIL, working on technologies for applications in genomics and transcriptomics.
 She built drug delivery systems in the MIT Department of Chemical Engineering and interned at startups through MIT‘s VentureShips & Externship Programs.
 She holds a Master’s degree in Biotechnology through Harvard Extension School, and a BS in Biology from MIT.

 Esha has over 10 years of experience in the high-tech industry.
 She works in Corp.
-Development, Strategy, and Business Development at.
+Development, Strategy, and Business Development at Microsoft.
 Her previous experience includes stints at Oracle Corp., edX, big data & IoT startups, and startup accelerators.
 Esha holds a graduate degree in Management from MIT and graduate and undergraduate degrees in Computer Science from the University of Massachusetts, Amherst.

 Austin works for the Strategic Innovation Group at Booz Allen Hamilton, where he helps streamline internal operations and improve infrastructure security in commercial and government sectors.
 Previously, he worked for a mobile payment startup in an accelerator at the Martin Trust Center for MIT Entrepreneurship and was involved in research at MIT, helping build machine learning software in the Laboratory for Information and Decision Sciences.
 Austin holds a BS in Mathematics with Computer Science from MIT.